ShlomoLibo/Pluralistic-Inpainting/README.md

 The evaluation results will be saved at ./out.

 ## Training
-For training the model used for image completion, run from Pluralistic-Inpainting/ directory the following command:
+For training the model run from Pluralistic-Inpainting/ directory the following command:
 ```
 python train.py --name celeba --display_id 0 --img_file <img_file> --img_feature_file <img_file> --mbu_feature_extractor <checkpoint>
 ```